 Do you view employees as subordinates and tell them exactly what to do and how to perform?
 You may be a directive leader.
 Also known as coercive management, this instructional technique is concerned with employee compliance.
 Directive managers pay close attention to their employees’ actions and motivate them through discipline.
-What’s more, they often employ transactional techniques such as rewards and punishments to drive results.
+Furthermore, they often employ transactional techniques such as rewards and punishments to drive results.

 Transformational leadership is often considered desirable among employees because management works directly with employees to create a vision and identify change.
 However, it’s essential for managers to balance idealistic thinking with strategy.
-While they can inspire accountability, it’s important that leaders understand both the strengths and weaknesses of their employees.
+Although they can inspire accountability, it’s important that leaders understand both the strengths and weaknesses of their employees.
 To walk the walk, they must coordinate tasks with techniques.